androw72/spark-ereader/README.md

 # spark-ereader
 Wyolums ereader code on a spark core.
 A 'wif' file is read from the sd-card and displayed on the epaper display.
+The code is compiled locally on spark.
+And WLAN is turned off.

 Hardware:
 Repaper display development board and a adafruit sd-card breakout board is used together with the spark-core.